 Hailing from Darwin, Kim (BEc ’86) arrived at Flinders University in 1983 ready to be immersed in university life.
 After completing his Economics degree with a major in Accounting, Kim began his career in professional services with PwC.

-He has taken on a number of leadership roles in PwC’s Adelaide office including Governance, Risk and Internal Audit services, Financial Services, the SA Government account and, most recently, as Managing Partner.
+Before finishing up in 2022, he took on a number of leadership roles in PwC’s Adelaide office including Governance, Risk and Internal Audit services, Financial Services, the SA Government account and lastly as Managing Partner.

 ‘As Managing Partner, I oversaw a period of significant growth for PwC and the positive engagement of our people,’ says Kim.
-‘Through this we have been able to make a significant impact and contribution to both business and the broader community of South Australia.’
+‘Through this we were able to make a significant impact and contribution to both business and the broader community of South Australia.’

-Kim is the Chair of the Finance and Accounting Industry Aboriginal Employment cluster.
-In recognition of this work the Governor of South Australia, Hieu Van Le, appointed Kim as an Ambassador to the Aboriginal Employment Industry Cluster Program in 2016.
+Kim led PwC’s national Reconciliation Action Plan for over 10 years which saw PwC recognised as an Elevate RAP partner by Reconciliation Australian.
+He was also Chair of the Finance and Accounting Industry Aboriginal Employment cluster.
+In recognition of this work the then Governor of South Australia, Hieu Van Le, appointed Kim as an Ambassador to the Aboriginal Employment Industry Cluster Program in 2016.

-‘I continue to be excited about working with the business community to be more active in reconciliation and continuing to build understanding of Aboriginal and Torres Strait Islander culture,’ says Kim.
+‘I continue to be excited about working with the business community to be more active in reconciliation and continuing to build understanding of Aboriginal and Torres Strait Islander culture.’

 Kim Cheater was awarded a 2019 Distinguished Alumni Award for his significant contribution to the business community of South Australia and commitment to Reconciliation.